-According to Van Dijk, one of the foundations of elite discourses which create and reproduce racism is the following of 'a double strategy of "positive self-presentation" and "negative other-presentation".
-While politicians employ pride or self-glorification to refer to their community and their country, implying that 'Our party, Our country, Our people, are humane, benevolent, hospitable, tolerant and modern', minorities are often subtly presented in negative terms, mostly through the highlighting of 'illegal practices or unacceptable cultural differences'.
-This use of the classical 'Us vs. Them' dichotomy; which is also highlighted by Rothe and Muzzatti as a central mean to engineer a moral panic on terrorism, must be observed closely.
-This strategy is often coupled with disclaimers - 'We are good but They are bad', - and denial of racism - as in Western democratic countries 'the very accusation of racism is firmly rejected', Furthermore, a powerful argumentative strategy which must be scrutinised, is that of generalisation, which facilitates the creation of prejudices and over-simplifications, notably with the division of
+According to Van Dijk, one of the foundations of elite discourses which create and reproduce racism is that of "a double strategy of 'positive self-presentation' and 'negative other-presentation91.'"
+While politicians employ pride or self-glorification to refer to their community and their country, implying that "Our party, Our country, Our people, are humane, benevolent, hospitable, tolerant and modern92," minorities are often subtly presented in negative terms, mostly through the highlighting of "illegal practices or unacceptable cultural differences93."
+This use of the classical "Us vs. Them" dichotomy; which is also highlighted by Rothe and Muzzatti as a central mean to engineer a moral panic on terrorism94, must be observed closely.
+This strategy is often coupled with disclaimers - "We are good but They are bad95" - and denial of racism - as in Western democratic countries "the very accusation of racism is firmly rejected%."
+Furthermore, a powerful argumentative strategy which must be scrutinised, is that of generalisation, which facilitates the creation of prejudices97 and over-simplifications, notably with the division of the Muslim community between two sides: the "moderates" and the "extremists," as if they were distinguished by "an identifiable line98."